 In 2012 Lakeland College renovated a farmhouse and turned it into the Renewable Energy Learning Centre (RELC),

-There are very few research locations with the capacity to test the number of aspects of renewable energy systems integrated into the Renewable Energy Learning Centre:
+There are very few research locations with the capacity to test aspects of renewable that have been integrated into our centre.
+This includes

-- geothermal boreholes are each uniquely designed to gather data over time for industry on variations of borehole size, grouting, and pipe installation
+- Geothermal boreholes are each uniquely designed to gather data over time for industry on variations of borehole size, grouting, and pipe installation

-- fixed and tracking solar arrays are installed, and production is measured separately
+- Fixed and tracking solar arrays are installed, and production is measured separately

-- solar thermal has the potential to be used for building heat, domestic hot water pre-heat, charging the geothermal field, and activating phase change materials.
+- Solar thermal has the potential to be used for building heat, domestic hot water pre-heat, charging the geothermal field, and activating phase change materials.